International Travel

 ICE train 2nd class seats

 1st class fares include seat reservation as standard, with seating in a 1-2 configuration.
-Those with a full-flex 1st class ticket can access the DB lounges.
+Any 1st class ticket can get you into the NS International Lounge at Amsterdam and the ÖBB Lounge in Vienna.
+Note, in Germany only those with a full-flex 1st class ticket can access the DB lounges.

 ice train first class seats